Mohammad Reza Pahlavi: Modernization and style of governance

-Image and self-image of Mohammad Reza in the 1970s
+Image and self-image in the 1970s

-From 1973 onward, Mohammad Reza had proclaimed his aim as that of the tamaddon-e-bozorg, the "Great Civilisation," a turning point not only in Iran's history, but also the history of the entire world, a claim that was taken seriously for a time in the West.
+From 1973 onward, Mohammad Reza had proclaimed his aim as that of the tamaddon-e-bozorg, the "Great Civilisation", a turning point not only in Iran's history, but also the history of the entire world—a claim that was taken seriously for a time in the West.
 On 2 December 1974, The New Yorker published an article by Paul Erdman that was a conjectural future history entitled "The Oil War of 1976: How The Shah Won the World: The World as We Knew It Came to an End When the Shah Of Iran Decided to Restore The Glory of Ancient Persia with Western Arms".
 In 1975, U.S. Vice President Nelson Rockefeller declared in a speech: "We must take His Imperial Majesty to the United States for a couple of years so that he can teach us how to run a country."
 In 1976, a pulp novel by Alan Williams was published in the United States under the title A Bullet for the Shah: All They Had To Do Was Kill the World's Most Powerful Man, whose sub-title reveals much about how the American people viewed the Shah at the time (the original British title was the more prosaic Shah-Mak).

 The great wealth generated by Iran's oil encouraged a sense of nationalism at the Imperial Court.
-The Empress Farah recalled of her days as a university student in 1950s France about being asked where she was from:When I told them Iran ... the Europeans would recoil in horror as if Iranians were barbarians and loathsome.
-But after Iran became wealthy under the Shah in the 1970s, Iranians were courted everywhere.
-Yes, Your Majesty.
-Of course, Your Majesty.
-If you please, Your Majesty.
-Fawning all over us.
-Greedy sycophants.
-Then they loved Iranians.
-Mohammad Reza shared the Empress's sentiments as Westerners came begging to his court looking for his largesse, leading him to remark in 1976:
+Empress Farah recalled her days as a university student in 1950s France about being asked where she was from:

+Mohammad Reza shared the empress's sentiments as Westerners came begging to his court looking for his largesse, leading him to remark in 1976: